By Martina Hemm

 Top Cognac producers include:

 In the French region of Basse-Normandie, they create the emblematic apple brandy Calvados.
 The apples used in the production are specifically grown and selected and can be a medley of 200 varieties, ranging from sweet, over tart, to inedible.
-These apples are usually hand-picked and pressed and fermented into a cider, which is then distilled.
+These apples are usually hand-picked, pressed, and fermented into a cider, then distilled.
 The remaining eau de vie must be aged for at least two years in oak casks before it can be called Calvados.
 As Calvados ages, it becomes smoother.

 Top Producers of Calvados:

 - Jean Danfou La Captive Calvados

 A blend of cognacs and the distilled essence of bitter orange, Grand Marnier is not just a wonderful citrus-flavored aperitif but also an incredibly versatile ingredient in French desserts and pastries.
 For example, the classic Crêpe Suzette, filled with a warm sauce of caramelized sugar and orange juice, is flambéed in Grand Marnier before being served on tables across France.

 Still, a family-owned company, Cointreau Distillery, was set up by the brothers Cointreau in 1880.
 Their original success was with the cherry liqueur, guignolet, which was later vastly surpassed by the popularity of their house-own brand of triple sec liqueur – a blend of sweet and bitter orange peels pure alcohol named Cointreau.